Search Results

 - Sources->Dungeons & Dragons->Basic Rules (2014)

-Class Features As a cleric, you gain the following class features.
-Hit Points Hit Dice: 1d8 per cleric level Hit Points at 1st Level: 8 + your Constitution modifier Hit Points at Higher Levels: 1d8
+Class Features As a druid, you gain the following class features.
+Hit Points Hit Dice: 1d8 per druid level Hit Points at 1st Level: 8 + your Constitution modifier Hit Points at Higher Levels: 1d8 (or

 Compendium